ferencek/cms-MyAnalysis-MyAnalyzer/doc/README_FullAnalysis.txt

    file.

-2) Once your analysis code has been tested and works as expected, you are ready to run it over datasets of interest to your analysis.
+2) Once your analysis code has been tested and works as expected, you are ready to run it over datasets of interest for your analysis.
 For this, you will have to create a dataset list file.
 As with the analysis code, a good way to mange your dataset list files is to store them in a separate location and simply create a symbolic link to one of them in the test/ subdirectory of the MyAnalyzer package.
 An example dataset list file can be found at the following link: